rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

 The following sections provide steps to install these VNstat and IPtraf in various operating systems.

-#### Ubuntu and Debian installation
+#### Ubuntu operating systems and Debian installation

-##### Install VNstat and IPtraf on Ubuntu and Debian
+##### Install VNstat and IPtraf on Ubuntu operating systems and Debian

 Use the following steps to install VNstat and IPtraf on an Ubunto&reg; or Debian&reg; slice:

-1. Use the following commands to search for the following packages from Ubuntu and Debian repositories:
+1. Use the following commands to search for the following packages from Ubuntu operating systems and Debian repositories:

        apt-get update